anthoeknee/llama3.2-token-counter/README.md

 3. Run the tests:
    ```
-   python -m unittest discover tests
+   pytest tests
    ```

-Make sure you have the necessary tokenizer files in the `src/tokenizer` directory before running the tests.
+Make sure you have the necessary tokenizer files in the `src/llama_token_counter/tokenizer` directory before running the tests.